Hurricane Nora (1997): Arizona

-Hurricane Nora was the eighth tropical cyclone, fifth tropical storm and one of the strongest tropical cyclones on record to move into Arizona, since the start of the satellite era in 1965.
+Hurricane Nora was the eighth tropical depression, fifth tropical storm and one of the overall strongest tropical cyclones on record to move into Arizona, since the start of the satellite era in 1965.
 Ahead of Nora impacting Arizona, it was predicted that the system could produce strong winds of between 55–60 mph over the state, which was thought to be enough to cause patio furniture to go flying.
 The main threat though was thought to be from the rain, with rainfall totals of 2–5 in and isolated totals of 10 in expected in areas, where the average annual rainfall was about 3 in.
 As a result, various flood watches and warnings were issued which caused the activation of various local and statewide response mechanisms, while concerns about flooding were very high in eastern Arizona after an unrelated storm had saturated the soils.
 These mechanisms included the declaration of a state of emergency for Yuma County by the then Governor of Arizona Jane Dee Hull, helicopters being placed on standby and the deployment of the Arizona National Guard to Yuma with various equipment.
 Residents of the state also took precautions as they stocked up on bottled water, food, flashlights and other emergency supplies, while others tied patio furniture and other potential missiles down.
 However, the Salt River Project refused to increase its flood storage capacities through emergency reservoir releases, as the reservoirs were nowhere near full and could cope with the expected flooding.